bioconda/bioconda-recipes/GUIDELINES.md

   3 compatible, patches the wrapper script to have a shebang line, deletes example data to avoid taking up space in the bioconda channel, and includes a script for downloading the example data separately.
+* [gatk](recipes/gatk) is a package for licensed software that cannot be redistributed.
+The package installs a placeholder script (in this case doubling as the `jar` [wrapper](https://github.com/bioconda/bioconda-recipes/blob/master/GUIDELINES.md#java)) to alert the user if the program is not installed, along with a separate script (`gatk-register`) to copy in a user-supplied archive/binary to the conda environment

 ### Name collisions
 In some cases, there may be a name collision when writing a recipe.
 For example the